molgenis/molgenis-ops-galaxy/armadillo1/roles/service_minio/README.md

 Example Playbook
 ----------------
-You can include the minio-role by adding the yaml block below.
+You can include the service_minio-role by adding the yaml block below.

     - hosts: all
       vars: